 Most of us know that we will save money and eat WAY healthier when we avoid the drive-through, take out, and restaurant foods.
-These are okay as a once in awhile treat, but it’s important to not rely on these high-fat, high-calorie foods on a regular basis.
-With the Instant Pot, you can have most meals ready in an hour or less, even if frozen or things like dry beans or rice.
+These are okay as a once in a while treat, but it’s important to not rely on these high-fat, high-calorie foods on a regular basis.
+With the Instant Pot, you can cook from frozen or make things like dried beans or rice and still have most meals ready in an hour or less.

 When it comes to freezer menus, I’m a big fan of Once a Month Meals.
 They do all the planning, grocery lists, and prep instructions for you.
 I love it!
 Scroll down to the bottom of their website and sign up for the Once a Month Meals free Instant Pot or Diet mini-menu and give it a try.